Baltic Biking UPGRADE

 More activities 🎉

-🚲 A one-way crossborder bike rental between Germany and Denmark along EuroVelo 10 – Baltic Sea Cycle Route was tested as a first pilot during summer 2025.
-Cyclists using the bike rental service benefitted from a discount using a bike with GPS tracking and filling in a short survey.
+🚲 A pilot one-way crossborder bike rental between Germany and Denmark along EuroVelo 10 – Baltic Sea Cycle Route was launched during summer 2025.
+Cyclists who tested the bike rental service benefitted from a discount using an e-bike with GPS tracking and filling in a short survey.

 Coming next 🔜

-🧭 As the project is entering its final year, there are more deliverables to be expected within the upcoming year, including a report presenting cycling-friendly scheme standards in each country, a manual on EuroVelo 10 cycling-friendly services development and transport providers engagement based on roundtables, a EuroVelo 10 Handbook for users 📖, and a dedicated training for SMEs to strenghthen their cycling-friendly capacities to be held in February 2026 in Barth, Germany.
+🧭 As the project has entered its final year, there are more deliverables to be expected in 2026, including a report on EuroVelo 10 cycling-friendly services development and transport providers engagement based on roundtables, and a EuroVelo 10 Handbook for users. 📖

 💰The Baltic Biking UPGRADE project budget is €1,936,077.90, of which €1,548,862.32 is co-financed by the European Regional Development Fund.